Double your efforts to increase productivity for a full economic recovery – ICU to workers

 According to him, the only way to ensure a full economic recovery is to be committed to duty.

 “Business and economic activities are still in the process of recovering from the undesirable legacy of the COVID-19 pandemic.
-This, therefore, calls for the redoubling of your efforts to increase productivity as a panacea for full recovery and advancement.
+This therefore calls for redoubling of your efforts to increase productivity as a panacea for full recovery and advancement.

 “We should note that full recovery can only be achieved if we as workers, would continue to be more disciplined and committed to our duties at all times and ensure the sustainability of industrial peace and harmony at the workplace and beyond.